Frequently Asked Questions

 Does the Recorder's Office assist with divorces/annulments?

-For divorces and annulments, please contact the Clerk of District Court located on the fourth floor of the Pottawattamie County Courthouse at 227 S 6th St. Council Bluffs, IA 51501.
+For divorces and annulments, please contact the Clerk of Court located on the fourth floor of the Pottawattamie County Courthouse at 227 S 6th St. Council Bluffs, IA 51501.
 You can call them at (712) 328-5604.